2019–2020 vaping lung illness outbreak: Investigation

 On 8 November 2019, Dr. Anne Schuchat, principal deputy director of the CDC, said, "for the first time we have detected a potential toxin of concern — Vitamin E acetate — in biologic samples from patients with lung injuries associated with the use of e-cigarette or vaping products."
 The sample types were bronchoalveolar lavage (BAL) fluid samples (fluid samples collected from the lungs).
 The chemical was found in samples collected from ten different states, from the lungs of 29 patients with the disease.
 "These findings provide direct evidence of Vitamin E acetate at the primary site of injury within the lungs," said Dr. Schuchat.

 The CDC tested for a wide range of substances that might be found in e-cigarette or vaping products including plant oil, petroleum distillates like mineral oil, medium-chain triglyceride oils – or MCT oils – and terpenes which are compounds found in or added to THC products.
 No other potential toxicants were detected in the testing conducted so far.
 The CDC did not rule out other possible compounds or ingredients that may be causing the lung injuries.
 No one compound or ingredient has emerged as the cause of these illnesses so far; and it may be that there is more than one cause of this outbreak.

 Many of the samples tested by the states or by the US FDA, as part of the 2019 investigation, have been identified as vaping products containing tetrahydrocannabinol (or THC, a psychoactive component of the cannabis plant) and further, most of those samples with THC tested also contained significant amounts of vitamin E acetate.
 Vitamin E acetate is a substance present in topical consumer products or dietary supplements, but data is limited about its effects after inhalation.
 While the US FDA does not have enough data presently to conclude that vitamin E acetate is the cause of the lung injury in these cases, the agency believes it is prudent to avoid inhaling this substance.
 The US FDA's Forensic Chemistry Center serves as the FDA's national laboratory, and is playing a critical role in fact-gathering and analysis for the incidents of lung illnesses following vaping product use.

+A 2020 study found that vaporizing vitamin E acetate produced carcinogenic alkenes and benzene, but also exceptionally toxic ketene gas (also known as ethenone), which may be a contributing factor to the pulmonary injuries.
+Exposure to concentrated levels of ketene gas causes humans to experience irritation of body parts such as the eye, nose, throat and lungs.
+Extended toxicity testing on mice, rats, guinea pigs and rabbits showed that ten-minute exposures to concentrations of freshly generated ketene gas as low as 0.2 mg/liter (116 ppm) may produce a high percentage of deaths in small animals.
+These findings show ketene gas is toxicologically identical to phosgene.